Michael-Q-Ly/eosDotFiles/initialSetupGuide.md

 8. You may type ':Dox' and ':DoxAuthor' for Doxygen comments in C/C++
 9. The c.vim plugin has a ":h csupport" help menu
 	* You can use '\\cfr' inside your file for a comment frame

+# Z-Shell

+1. Use pacman to install zsh
+2. Run zsh and go through walkthrough.
+Save settings
+3. Install oh-my-zsh if you want.
+I use this moving forward.